 Unfortunately in 15th century, the church was converted into a mosque, all the frescos were white-washed, then the centre of the archbishop was moved to the church “Mother of God – Peribleptos” close to the upper gate in Ohrid.
 The Ottomans caused a great damage to this unique gallery of frescoes.
 In 1912, after the Balkan wars, “St. Sophia” was transformed back into an Orthodox church.
 After the Second World War, a big conservation project was conducted, the frescoes were cleaned and conserved, and from then on, the world may again admire the biggest gallery of frescoes in the whole Byzantine world from the 11th century.

-The portraits of the six Roman popes, the barefoot Christ as well as the cycle of the Forty Martyrs of Sebaste are some of the rarities that make St Sophia a unique gallery of paintings from the period between the 11th and 14th century.
+The portraits of the six Roman popes are painted inside the church, which reflects the relations between the Eastern and the Western church before the schism in 1054.
+The bare-foot Christ as well as the cycle of the Forty Martyrs of Sebaste, are some of the rarities that make the gallery of “St. Sophia” unique gallery of paintings.
 Its magnificent architecture is one of the most beautiful buildings in the Byzantine architecture in general.
-Today, during the famous Ohrid Summer Festival, the church is used for classical concerts due to the exceptional quality of its acoustic.

 In the beginning of the 14th century, external additions were built on the church by the archbishop Gregory I, and that exact part of the church today is known as Gregory’s Gallery, and it is one of the most beautiful parts of the church.

 Because “St. Sophia” church is one of the most important churches in the Republic of Macedonia, on the coat of arms of the Macedonian Orthodox Church, we have this church (“St. Sophia”) as a symbol.
 Moreover, on the 1000 denars bill, on the one side is presented part of the church “Saint Sophia” (Gregory’s Gallery).